IB Engineering IA Project Ideas: A Complete Guide for 2026

 Read More: Best Digital Tools Engineering Students Need for College & Projects

-How to Formulate Your Topic (with Personal Story)
+How to Formulate Your Topic with a Personal Story

 Step 1: Identify a Problem You’ve Witnessed